RiversideValley/Fluid.Runtime/Doc/library/subprocess.rst

    *stdin*, *stdout* and *stderr* specify the executed program's standard input, standard output and standard error file handles, respectively.
-Valid values are ``None``, :data:`PIPE`, :data:`DEVNULL`, an existing file descriptor (a positive integer), and an existing :term:`file object` with a valid file descriptor.
-With the default settings of ``None``, no redirection will occur.  :data:`PIPE` indicates that a new pipe to the child should be created.  :data:`DEVNULL` indicates that the special file :data:`os.devnull` will be used.
+Valid values are :data:`PIPE`, :data:`DEVNULL`, an existing file descriptor (a positive integer), an existing file object with a valid file descriptor, and ``None``.
+   :data:`PIPE` indicates that a new pipe to the child should be created.
+   :data:`DEVNULL` indicates that the special file :data:`os.devnull` will be used.
+With the default settings of ``None``, no redirection will occur;
+   the child's file handles will be inherited from the parent.
    Additionally, *stderr* can be :data:`STDOUT`, which indicates that the stderr data from the child process should be captured into the same file handle as for *stdout*.

    .. index::
       single: universal newlines; subprocess module